agladstein/AJ_ABC/README.md

 If openMP is not installed, compile as follows:
 `g++ -O3 -o ABCtoolbox *.cpp`

+## Verifying simulation results
+To plot the distribution of the parameters, summary statistics, and PCA of summary statsitics, use the R script dist_plot_stats.R
+There are three argument:
+* The simulation input file (created from post processing scripts)
+* The summary statistics from the real data
+* The header that contains the columns you want to use

+e.g.
+`Rscript ~/dist_plot_stats.R /vol_c/results_macsSwig_AJmodels_instant/input_ABCtoolbox_M2_HPC.txt /vol_c/ABC_AJmodels/real_output_M23.summary /vol_c/results_macsSwig_AJmodels_instant/header_M2.txt`

 ## Removing and keeping summary statistics
 To remove summary statistics or keep summary statistics from ABCtoolbox input use the scripts